UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

 - Content Property

 ### Elements, Attributes and Namespaces
 If you're in anyway unsure about XML elements, attributes and namespaces, then do go to the references section below and read the three excellent (and concise) tutorials on w3schools.
-I have no better way to explain it.
+I have no better way to explain it so I won't try.

 ### Instantiating and initialising an object in XAML
 The most concise was to instantiate an object in C# code or XAML is as follows.
 For XAML, this uses the **attribute syntax**